 We never dated, and our friendship drifted apart after I got restless about getting into radio, and moved on to the Connecticut School of Broadcasting in 1984.
 This… this was a mistake.
 I went to CSB mostly because of their vaunted placement method (advertised incessantly on TV and radio at the time).
 You know what that turned out to be?
 A binder full of ads cut out of the trade magazines — in other words, I could’ve subscribed to the trades for 10 years for what my parents paid for one year at CSB.
 Don’t get me wrong, the training finally paid off.
 20 years later.

 Coming out of CSB, I couldn’t find a radio job — I turned down the only offer I got because it was in Monroe, Louisiana (in 1985!), where I was kind of concerned about being a northerner in the delta — so I went back to the bowling business for a while before I took a job with B.Dalton Booksellers.
 Shortly after I was hired, a young woman came on board.
 We became pretty good friends — to the point where I’d usually be her ride home if we worked the same shift.
 We talked a lot, but never dated — mostly because she was usually dating someone else, but also because I was so over the whole “relationship” thing that I wasn’t even looking.
 I am pretty sure she was the one who once looked at me and asked if I had any idea she was flirting with me… to which I said something intelligent like “buh?”
-In the end, it wouldn’t have worked out, mostly because she left B.Dalton for a noted women’s college where (as the joke I’ve used for two decades goes), she went in a straight teenager and came out a lesbian activist… we keep in touch, sort of, through Facebook, and once same-sex marriage was legalized in New York in 2012, she married (and later divorced) her partner.
+In the end, it wouldn’t have worked out, mostly because she left B.Dalton for a noted women’s college where (as the joke I’ve used for over two decades goes), she went in a straight teenager and came out a lesbian activist… we keep in touch, sort of, through Facebook, and once same-sex marriage was legalized in New York in 2012, she married (and later divorced) her partner.
 She’s a single parent to their one son now.

 Somewhere in there, I found time to finally get a degree – my Associate’s in Liberal Arts from Nassau Community College.